hurui200320/Ariteg/README.md

 The CLI interface also offers a simple JavaScript runtime, implemented by [Mozilla Rhino](https://github.com/mozilla/rhino).
 Read wiki for more detailed info.

-For CLI artifact, you can refer to GitHub release, where the GitHub action will automatically build and publish.
+For CLI artifact, you can refer to [GitHub Action](https://github.com/hurui200320/Ariteg/actions/workflows/gradle-build-ariteg-cmd.yml), where the GitHub action will automatically build and publish.

 ### AGPL?
 WTF??